‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

 — Mangareaders (@mangareadersorg) April 20, 2017

 However, Big Mom shocks everybody by demanding Jinbei offer his entire remaining lifespan as penalty for the act of defection.
 In an even more shocking move, Jinbei agrees to Big Mom’s outrageous demands.
-It essentially means Jinbei would have to commit suicide if he were to decide defecting from Big Mom.
+It essentially means Jinbei would have to commit suicide if he were to decide to defect from Big Mom.
 In exchange for his lifespan, Jinbei requests Big Mom to spare the lives of all his friends.
 The painful irony of Jinbei’s decision isn’t lost on Luffy.

 Surprisingly, even after numerous attempts, Big Mom is unable to suck lifespan out of Jinbei, causing others to speculate that the sharkman isn’t afraid of the Yonko, and hence Charlotte Linlin cannot perform the extraction.
 Instead of his lifespan, the courageous second captain of the Sun Pirates calmly proceeds to offer a bowl of warm sake as a token of his appreciation towards Big Mom.
 Angry at not being able to suck Jinbei’s lifespan, Big Mom smashes the bowl.